“My little children, for whom I labor in birth again until Christ is formed in you…”

 for whom I labor in birth again

 A mother goes through birth pangs in bringing a child into the world.
 Paul experienced birth pangs in leading the Galatians to Christ while in Galatia.
 Now he goes through birth pangs “again” by helping them apply the principle of grace to their Christian living.
 How many mothers go through birth pangs two times for the same child?
-He seeks to help the Galatians understand how to live the grace principle in an ongoing way.
+Paul sought to help the Galatians understand how to live the grace principle in an ongoing way.

 until Christ is formed in you

 The word “formed” means to give shape to.
-Paul’s desire is that his followers would take on the shape of Christ like a fetus takes shape within the mother’s womb.
+Paul desired that his followers would take on the shape of Christ like a fetus takes shape within the mother’s womb.
 We cannot become like Christ by legalism, by the external and extrinsic.
 We become like Him by the real and inward.
 The forming of Christ in us is the outward expression of the inner nature God gives us through grace.
 We cannot fully form to the image of Christ unless we operate on the principle of grace.
 Grace produces the likeness of Christ.

 “For whom He foreknew, He also predestined to be conformed to the image of His Son, that He might be the firstborn among many brethren.
 Moreover whom He predestined, these He also called; whom He called, these He also justified; and whom He justified, these He also glorified” (Romans 8:29-30).